saloonphp/xml-wrangler/.github/README.md

 ### Reading XML
 This section on the documentation is for using the XML reader.
 #### Various Input Types Supported
 The XML reader can accept a variety of input types.
 You can use an XML string, file, or provide a resource.
-You can also read the XML directly from a PSR response (like Guzzle) or [Saloon](https://github.com/saloonphp/saloon) response.
+You can also read the XML directly from a PSR response (like from [Guzzle](https://github.com/guzzle/guzzle)) or a [Saloon](https://github.com/saloonphp/saloon) response.
 ```php
 use Saloon\XmlWrangler\XmlReader;